Martin Dies Jr.: Dies Committee, Nazism, and the KKK

 In pre-war years and during World War II, HUAC was known as the Dies Committee.
 Its work was aimed at investigating fascist and communist subversive activities.
-Dies targeted German American involvement in Nazi and Ku Klux Klan activity, such as the German American Bund.
-As to investigations into the activities of the Klan, some members of the Committee showed reluctance to investigate.
+Dies targeted German American involvement in Nazi activity, such as the German American Bund.
+As to investigations into the activities of the Ku Klux Klan, some members of the Committee showed reluctance to investigate.
 When HUAC's chief counsel Ernest Adamson announced that: "The committee has decided that it lacks sufficient data on which to base a probe," committee member John E. Rankin added: "After all, the KKK is an old American institution."
 However, Dies himself personally berated Imperial Wizard James A. Colescott for the Klan's anti-Catholicism.

 As chairman, Dies pursued Nazis, labor unions, New Deal agencies, and communist or communist-affiliated groups, from which he gained a national reputation and even published a book about his exploits, The Trojan Horse of America (1940).